-Future Trends in Stem Cell and Platelet Therapy for Orthopedics by Dr Asghar Hussain (Board certified Orthopaedic Surgeon in Racho Cucamonga.
+Future Trends in Stem Cell and Platelet Therapy for Orthopedics by Dr Asghar Husain (Board certified Orthopaedic Surgeon in Rancho Cucamonga.

 The knee meniscus is a C-shaped structure made of fibrocartilage which functions as a shock absorber during daily activities.
 It is located within the knee between the top bone (femur) and the bottom bone (tibia).
 There, it not only protects the lining of the knee (hyaline cartilage) by its cushioning effect, but also protects the ligaments of the knee by acting as a stabilizer.

 Here is a very good article detailing why.